webdevmajstry/001-zero-waste/README.md

 > - `components` <u>cannot access</u> `features`, `views`, `pages` ❌
 > - `features` <u>cannot access</u> `views`, `pages` ❌
 > - `views` <u>cannot access</u> `pages` ❌

+#### The barrel pattern

+All components, views, features in this project must be exported using the [Barrel pattern](https://basarat.gitbook.io/typescript/main-1/barrel) in order to simplify imports and improve readability.
+Imports must use path aliases (eg. `import { Button } from '@components/Button'`) whenever they need to access something outside of their own access scope.

 ### Code review